Starting an arbitration proceeding

 What is needed to commence arbitration?

-Unless otherwise agreed by the parties, arbitral proceedings start on the date on which the respondent receives the application for arbitration, in accordance with the law (Article 1702).
+Unless otherwise agreed by the parties, arbitral proceedings start on the date on which the application for arbitration was communicated in accordance with Article 1678(1) (Article 1702).

 Are there any limitation periods for the commencement of arbitration?

 From a Belgian perspective, prescription is a matter of substantive law.
 The Judicial Code does not as such provide for limitation periods for the commencement of arbitration proceedings.
 Claims filed in the context of arbitral proceedings will be time barred by virtue of the applicable substantive law.

 The standard limitation periods under civil law are:

 - 30 years for rights in rem;